EvidenZ Price Hits $0.15 on Top Exchanges (BCDT)

 Buying and Selling EvidenZ

-It is usually not presently possible to buy alternative cryptocurrencies such as EvidenZ directly using U.S. dollars.
-Investors seeking to trade EvidenZ should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy EvidenZ using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as EvidenZ directly using U.S. dollars.
+Investors seeking to acquire EvidenZ should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase EvidenZ using one of the exchanges listed above.

 Receive News & Updates for EvidenZ Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for EvidenZ and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.